-A relational database is the core of Conga Novatus Contracts.
+A relational database is the core of Conga Contracts (formerly Novatus).
 Therefore, all data relates to other data directly or via an extended connection.
 Both of the major system components, Companies and Contracts, have a direct relationship.
 You must first create a Company Profile (record) and then link it to a Contract Profile (record).

-The following relationships are key in understanding how Novatus Contracts deals with stored data and elements: Company and Contract Profiles, Contract Type and Agreement Type, Contract Family, Linked Data (Contract and Company), and Contract Term Types.
+The following relationships are key in understanding how Conga Contracts (formerly Novatus) deals with stored data and elements: Company and Contract Profiles, Contract Type and Agreement Type, Contract Family, Linked Data (Contract and Company), and Contract Term Types.

 Company and Contract Profiles